Table of Contents

-Raising capital is one of the most important parts of any startup.
-Many people don’t have a clue about how many rejections they might face before they succeed to raise any kind of capital.
-Most of the time the founders start this process too late and they go with a wrong group of investors.
+Raising capital is one of the most important parts of any startup and few times it becomes one of the top reasons why startups fail.
+Most of the young entrepreneurs don’t have a clue about how many rejections they might face before they succeed to raise any kind of capital.
+Most of the time the founders start this process too late and they go with the wrong group of investors.

 The more you are in the market for the process of fund-raising, the more you know, what you want as a company and what the investors want from you.
 So, a committee of few, who know a thing or two regarding fund-raising, might help you in the long run.

-At last, I can only say premature scaling up a company, being a one many army, and obviously lack of focus often leads to failure of a promising startup.
-So, if you are able to prevent these mistakes, then you’ll be setting yourself up for a major success story.
+At last, I can only say premature scaling up a company, being a one-man army, and obviously, lack of focus often leads to failure of a promising startup.
+If you are able to prevent these mistakes, then you’ll be setting yourself up for a major success story.